feniljain/knowledge-base/life/README.md

 - All of humanity’s problems stem from man’s inability to sit quietly in a room alone.
 - There are two primary choices in life: to accept conditions as they exist, or accept the responsibility for changing them.
 - There are a whole lot of things in this world of ours you haven't even started wondering about yet.
+- Be an encourager, the world has enough critics already
+- Other people's opinion of you does not have to become your reality.
+- The only way you are going to have success is to have lots of failures first.
+- If you can be anything in this world, be kind.
+- If you find yourself constantly trying to prove your worth to someone, you have already forgotten your value.
+- Passion is energy.
+Feel the power that comes from focusing what excites you.
+- It's up to you how far you go.
+If you don't try, you'll never know!
+- You were not born a winner, and you were not born a loser.
+You are what you make yourself to be.
+- Things may come to those who wait, but only the things left by those who hustle.

 ## Books: